holgerimbery/balena-smarthome-logic/README.md

-# nodered-influxdb-mqtt
+# smarthome logic stack with NodeRed and modules for google/alexa, Homematic/RaspiMatic and Amazon Polly
 ## Components
 - MQTT broker
 - InfluxDB
 - Node-Red [port: see below]
-    - google/alexa, Homematic CCU addons
+    - with smarthome related Nodes
 - Grafana